OpenPonk/openponk.github.io/_sources/index.rst.txt

 .. include:: download-matrix.txt

-* All in One -- All notations in one image
+* All in One -- All notations together
 * UML Class Diagrams with semi-complete UML 2.5 metamodel and XMI support
 * `OntoUML <https://ccmi.fit.cvut.cz/methodologies/ontouml/>`_
+* BORM ORD — `Business Objects Relation Modeling <https://ccmi.fit.cvut.cz/methodologies/borm/>`_ Object-Relation Diagrams
 * FSM - Finite State Machines
-* Petri nets - PT Petri nets with arc weights and inhibitor and reset arcs
+* Petri nets - Prototype of PT Petri nets with arc weights
-* BORM ORD — `Business Objects Relation Modeling <https://ccmi.fit.cvut.cz/methodologies/borm/>`_ Object-Relation Diagrams

 Direct installation
 ===================

-To install OpenPonk with all default plugins to an existing image, use the following snippet:
+To install latest OpenPonk with all default plugins to an existing Pharo 7, 8 or 9 image, use the following snippet:

 .. code-block:: smalltalk